 Okay, but what does it cost?

 I’m currently charging $150 per session, with an eight-session minimum.
-I will always offer a free 30-minute sample session (in-person or over the phone) so we can check out the overlap between what I’m offering and what you’re seeking.
+I will always offer a free 60-minute strategy session (in-person or over the phone) so we can explore the overlap between what I’m offering and what you’re seeking.
 If cost is an issue, please don’t hesitate to contact me; I’m committed to offering a limited number of need-based spots to my community.